bruce996/gitlearning/readme.txt

-git is a version control system. git is free software.
+Git is a distruibuted version control system.
+Git is free siftware distributed under the GPL.